PeFerreira98/ISEP.Master.EDOM_2021/readme.md

 ## Issues and Commits

-Each team will usually have a clone of this repository in bitbucket.
+Each team will have a fork of this repository in bitbucket.

 It is a good practice to create an **Issue** in bitbucket for each task that your team or you individually will be developing.